 Interest-Bearing Savings Accounts

 Savings accounts pay interest income, but your access to the funds is limited.
 Before April 2020, you were generally limited to six withdrawals or transfers per month under Federal Regulation D, except for ATM transactions or withdrawals with a teller at the bank.
 The Federal Reserve Board has suspended the six-withdrawal limit rule, but banks are still permitted to enforce it, and may charge fees for withdrawals that exceed it.
 Keep these limits in mind when deciding where to put your money.

-- Interest checking accounts are another option.
-These are fully-functioning checking accounts, meaning there are virtually no limits to how often you can spend from the account.
-These accounts can be found at traditional banks, credit unions, and they're especially easy to find at credit unions.
+Unlike savings accounts, with dividend or interest checking accounts there are virtually no limits to how often you can spend from the account.
+These accounts can be found at traditional banks, and they're especially easy to find at credit unions.

-Other banks (especially online banks) pay interest at competitive rates, and it's easy to qualify for those earnings - even in a checking account.
-Online banks often charge no monthly maintenance fees, and there are no minimum balance requirements to get started.
-For an idea on where to find these accounts, look at Ally Bank.
+Other banks—especially online banks—pay interest at competitive rates in addition to making it easy to qualify for those earnings.
+Online banks often charge no monthly maintenance fees and require no minimum balance to get started.

-- Linking your checking account to an interest-bearing savings account is an option if you can't get a checking account that pays interest.
-It can be done within your existing bank (transfers between checking and savings are more or less instant), or you can link to an external account.
+Linking your checking account to an interest-bearing savings account is an option if you can't get a checking account that pays interest.
+It can be done within your existing bank, where transfers between checking and savings are more or less instant, or you can link to an external account.